From 2006 to 2017, there have been more than 350 mass killings in the United States.

 1 in 4victims were close family members -- children, siblings, spouses, etc.

-Nearly one-third of victims were under age 18.
+Nearly 30% of victims were under age 18.

 A killer wielding a multiple-magazine assault rifle is the exception.
 More typically, the closest available weapon is used.
 These are the guns killers carried with them, regardless of whether it was used.
 Stashes in cars, at home, etc. are not included.

 Many mass killers do not face prosecution.
 About a quarter commit suicide after the crime, and others are killed by police.
 Still more are deemed incompetent due to mental illness.
 When cases do go to trial, they can often take years because of the death penalty or other complications.

 While both men and women commit mass killings, their choices of weapons and the outcomes of their cases are different.

 While guns are the most common weapons, a car, a fire or nearly anything at hand can become a weapon.

 As the cases below show, the killing can be planned or impulsive.

 Ineffective protective orders, gaps in the mental health system, immigration bureaucracy and other lapses have been implicated in many cases.